thegenemyers/ONEcode/Format-description.md

 ```

 A schema file consists of predefined 'P', 'S', 'O', and 'D' lines.
 A single, leading P-line specifies the primary type file extension and may be followed optionally be an S-line giving the
 secondary type file extension.
 The O-line specifies that S-lines in the data file are the objects described in the file and they have a single DNA string as an argument.
-The D-line specifies that P-lines are auxiliary lines giving additional information, in this case, the line has no arguments.
+The D-line specifies that P-lines are auxiliary lines giving additional information, in this example, the line has no arguments.

 ## 1. 1-Code Headers